aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

 collected.
 You can also sync Inventory data from multiple AWS accounts into a single S3 bucket, making the bucket an inventory data lake for multiple AWS accounts.
 You can then use the data lake for advanced queries and analysis of inventory data across multiple accounts.

-For more information, refer to the instructions under Create an inventory resource data sync for accounts defined in AWS Organizations in [Use resource data sync to aggregate inventory data](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-inventory-resource-data-sync.html).
+Refer to the instructions under Create an inventory resource data sync for accounts defined in AWS Organizations in [Use resource data sync to aggregate inventory data](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-inventory-resource-data-sync.html) to create resource data syncs for your member accounts.

 ## Invoking the solution using a State Manager association